Lukeino/Lukeino/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/visualstudio/visualstudio-plain.svg" width="60" /> <img src="https://github.com/devicons/devicon/blob/master/icons/nodejs/nodejs-plain-wordmark.svg" width="60" />

-*All the projects on this GitHUB do not represent my skills which are constantly changing every day.*
+*NOTE: All the projects on this GitHUB do not represent my skills which are constantly changing every day.*

 <!---
 Luca00IT/Luca00IT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.